Hanger History, Family Crest & Coats of Arms

 - Franklin Hanger, American physician and educator

-- William A. Hanger, American Democrat politician, Member of Texas State Senate 30th District, 1899-1906; Honorary Vice-President, Democratic National Convention, 1916
+- William A. Hanger, American Democratic Party politician, Member of Texas State Senate 30th District, 1899-1906; Honorary Vice-President, Democratic National Convention, 1916

-- John M. Hanger, American Democrat politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1916
+- John M. Hanger, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1916

 - James Marshall Hanger (1833-1912), American politician, U.S. Consul in Bermuda, 1894-98